Skip to main content

 For men, TRT aims to correct the symptoms of hypogonadism, which include fatigue, loss of muscle mass, increased body fat, and low libido.
 By restoring testosterone to optimal levels, TRT provides the anabolic signals necessary to maintain lean muscle tissue, support metabolic rate, and improve overall vitality.

-For women navigating perimenopause and menopause, HT with addresses symptoms like hot flashes, sleep disturbances, and mood changes.
+For women navigating perimenopause and menopause, HT with estrogen and progesterone addresses symptoms like hot flashes, sleep disturbances, and mood changes.
 It also plays a protective role in bone density and can positively influence metabolic markers like insulin sensitivity and fat distribution.
 These protocols serve as a foundation for well-being by ensuring the body’s primary signaling system is functioning correctly.

 Integrating GLP-1 agonists with hormonal therapies addresses both metabolic regulation and endocrine balance, creating a comprehensive strategy for improved body composition and vitality.